willisk-main/shopifychallenge/README.md

 5. Download all inventory items as a CSV file (...inventory/csv/)
+    - There are several ways to get a CSV download of items in the inventory.
-    - Navigate to localhost:8080 and open the link labeled "click here" (the download should begin automatically)
+      a.
+Navigate to localhost:8080 and open the link labeled "click here" (the download should begin automatically)
-    - In addition, navigating directly to localhost:8080/inventory/csv will also begin the download
+      b.
+Navigating directly to localhost:8080/inventory/csv will also begin the download
+      c.
+GET request to localhost:8080/inventory/csv
+   - CSV data will have the following format id, name, description, price, quantity